 * Put a basket or strainer in sink drains to catch food scraps and other solids.
 Empty the contents of the strainer into the trash.
 (Fig. 3)

-The District enforces the sewer use regulations and when a commercial establishment is found not to be in compliance, the District has the authority to assess penalties to the business and the business will be liable for any damages resulting from non-compliance (Res.
+The sewer use regulations are enforced when a commercial establishment is found not to be in compliance, the District has the authority to assess penalties to the business and the business will be liable for any damages resulting from non-compliance (Res.
 09-26)

-The District routinely sends inspectors to businesses to check interceptors and make sure they are correctly sized, properly installed, maintained, and operating efficiently.
+Inspectors are routinely sent to businesses to check interceptors and make sure they are correctly sized, properly installed, maintained, and operating efficiently.